RaptaG/CAAIS/README.md

 ## Feedback/Support

-You can use [the Issues section](https://github.com/RaptaG/CAAIS/issues) to report bugs, make suggestions or even ask a question.
+You can use the [Issues section](https://github.com/RaptaG/CAAIS/issues) to report bugs, make suggestions or even ask a question.

+## Contact with me/Discuss about CAAIS

+[GitHub Discussions](https://github.com/RaptaG/CAAIS/discussions) were recently activated.
+Feel free to start a discussion there!

 ## License

 This project is licensed under the [`Apache-2.0`](LICENSE) license.